Our Founding Partners

 Virgin Holidays is BCoEC’s lead business partner.
-A responsible business and the UK’s leading long-haul tour operator, Virgin Holidays supports the Caribbean – a destination that their customers have fallen in love with over the years, through their support of BCoEC and its entrepreneurs.
+A responsible business and the UK’s leading long-haul tour operator, Virgin Holidays invests much needed resources in the Caribbean – a destination their customers have fallen in love with over the years – through their support of BCoEC and its entrepreneurs.

-The partnership between Virgin Unite and Virgin Holidays demonstrates how a shared goal to create something unique that will provide Caribbean entrepreneurs with access to life-changing opportunities can transform lives and businesses in the region.
+The collaboration between Virgin Unite and Virgin Holidays demonstrates how a shared goal to create life-changing opportunities can transform lives around the globe.

-In its original model, BCoEC admitted up to 20 entrepreneurs per cohort to begin training one day a week for 12 weeks in the centre’s Montego Bay location.
-Budding entrepreneurs underwent a rigorous screening process, in order to be selected for the training programme.
-On average, 80% of the entrepreneurs who were admitted completed training successfully and were invited to enter the next stage of the programme.
-By the end of 2014, BCoEC had successfully trained 7 cohorts in Jamaica and was ready to scale the programme into the wider Caribbean.
-They launched their online training platform, the Branson Centre Caribbean Online, on March 3, 2015.
-This marked the beginning of a new era.
+When BCoEC first opened its doors in 2011, we admitted up to 20 entrepreneurs per cohort to attend training one day a week for 12 weeks in the centre’s Montego Bay location.
+By the end of 2014, BCoEC had successfully trained 7 cohorts in Jamaica and was ready to scale the programme.